MemoryMeld/MemoryMeld.github.io/_posts/2023-11-12-angr-full-binary.md

         if function_name in excluded_functions:
             continue

-        # Check if the function is in the .text section and not an import
+        # Check if the function is in the code section and not an import
         if not function_name.startswith('sym.imp.'):
             # Analyze cross-references to the function
             xrefs = r2.cmdj(f'axtj {function_name}')